concise/tmux-keylogger/README.md

 # tmux-keylogger

-A small single-file bash script that allows you to display all your ASCII keystrokes, including control characters, right in your status bar.
+A small single-file bash script that makes tmux display all your ASCII keystrokes, including control characters, right in your status bar.